 This is to create an extra sturdy loop.
 Break yarn and weave in ends.

-I hope you enjoyed making these easy crochet spiral hot pads!
+I hope you enjoyed making these easy crochet hot pads!
 What are some of your favorite quick crochet projects to make for your home?
 Leave a comment down below.
 I would love to know!